Three South Florida Pedestrian Accidents in 12 Hours

 According to the Florida Department of Highway Safety and Motor Vehicles, the number of pedestrian accidents has increased by more than 17 percent since 2010.
 In Palm Beach County, the number of pedestrian accidents reported increased by 15.2 percent between 2011 and 2012.

-Contact us by filling out the Free Case Evaluation form to your right or by calling us at 1 (855) 722-2552.
+Contact our West Palm Beach injury lawyers by filling out the Free Case Evaluation form to your right or by calling us at 1 (855) 722-2552.